vladkinoman/just-my-notes/README.md

 Subfolders:

-- algorithms-and-data-structures: <-title, most of the notes writed down during Algorithms, Part 1 course on [Coursera](https://www.coursera.org/learn/algorithms-part1).
+- **algorithms-and-data-structures**: notes on algorithms and data structures that every serious programmer needs to know, most of the notes were writed down during Algorithms, Part 1 course on [Coursera](https://www.coursera.org/learn/algorithms-part1).
-- artificial-intelligence: consists of notes on expert systems, neural networks, etc.
+- **artificial-intelligence**: consists of notes on expert systems, neural networks, etc.
-- computer-networks: about a client-server interaction, the OSI model, proxy servers, etc.
+- **computer-networks**: about a client-server interaction, the OSI model, proxy servers, etc.
-- data-analysis: basic terms of the discipline.
+- **data-analysis**: basic terms of the discipline.
-- databases: notes on SQL and No-SQL databases, and the underlying mathematics.
+- **databases**: notes on SQL and No-SQL databases, and the underlying mathematics.
-- history: short and simple history of computer science.
+- **history**: short and simple history of computer science.
-- operating-systems: notes on Linux and Windows operating systems.
+- **operating-systems**: notes on Linux and Windows operating systems.
-- theory-of-programming: the science of programming, notes on programming paradigms, types in pl, simple programming language formalization, etc.
+- **theory-of-programming**: the science of programming, notes on programming paradigms, types in pl, simple programming language formalization, etc.

 ## english